baoqger/chrisbao/source/_posts/linux-cpp-docker.md

 -v $(pwd):/develop
 ```

 Now you can happily code your program in your familiar host machine, save the code change and sync them into the container.
-Then build and your code inside the container with every dependency it needs.
+Then build and run your code inside the container with every dependency it needs.